johan974/spring-boot-cloud-native-buildpacks-example/README.md

 # Sample Cloud Native  - Spring Boot application
 The purpose of this project is to demonstrate how we can use cloud native buildpacks to create docker image.

+# PREREQUISITE
+- You need a running Docker environment
+- When this is run within Kubernetes, you don't have!!!

 # How to build and run

 project can be compiled with JDK 8 and above `javac`.